maurymarkowitz/ParseVideoFilename/USAGE.md

 :Present if this is a movie and a year was found in the filename.

 imdb
-:Contains the imdb code, if present.
+:Contains the movie's imdb code, if found.

 season
 :Contains the season number if this is a TV show and a season number was found.
+Season and episode numbers are sometimes entered as Roman numberals or spelled out like "season one".
+These values will be converted to

 disk
 :Disk number from a collection.
 Similar to season.